Budapestby VisitCity Guides

 Historic Citadel courtyard offers spectacular views across the famous Danube Bend region

-The Citadel operates on seasonal schedules, typically opening 9:00-18:00 during peak season (May-September) and shorter hours during winter months.
-Adult admission costs 1,700 HUF including the wax museum, or 1,400 HUF without.
-Always verify current opening hours before your visit, as winter schedules can be quite restricted.
+The castle is open 9:00-18:00 during peak season (May-September) and shorter hours in winter.
+Adult tickets cost 1,700 HUF with the wax museum, or 1,400 HUF without.
+Always check current hours before you go because winter schedules can be pretty limited.

 Sweeping view of the Danube River's dramatic bend with forested hills and village nestled along shore